klevdiamanti/metabolomicsDB/README.md

 ## Run compileMetaboliteDB
 ```
-[mono] compileMetaboliteDB.exe hmdb_tsv_file chebi_tsv_file duplicates_file corrections_file output_file single_multiple_xml_files_boolean
+[mono] compileMetaboliteDB.exe hmdb_tsv_file chebi_tsv_file duplicates_file output_file problem_file single_multiple_xml_files_boolean
 ```
 This tool takes as input the two files generated from the previous two steps we described (compileChEBIdata and compileHMDBdata).
-The next two files are given to resolve duplicates that are caused because of inaccurate cross-references between the public databases.
-The first of these two resolves such issues, while the next one forces resolving issues that cannot be determined.
+The file is given to resolve duplicates that are caused because of inaccurate cross-references between the public databases.
+These cases are reported by the tool in the problem_file and the user should manually resolve them.
 The output file is a tab-separated file.
 The last option should be always TRUE.
 Samples of duplicates_file and corrections_file can be found under compileMetaboliteDB/sample_data.
 Please decompress the fles before using them.

 ## Citation